Going Out to Dinner with Kids While on a Sleep Schedule

 When diapers are removed, our goal is to reduce the likelihood of any nighttime accidents.
 That way, we can ensure sleep remains as uninterrupted as possible.

-To Sleep Train or To Potty Train?
+Should I Sleep Train First or Potty Train?

 If your child is not yet an independent sleeper, tackle the sleep transformation first!
 The process of potty-training is far more successful (and less frustrating) when you’re embracing the change while well-rested yourself and teaching a well-rested child.
 As with any major change, toddlers can experience some anxiety through the process of potty-training.
 Anxiety is much easier to work through when everyone is sleeping well.